roc-streaming/roc-go/README.md

 ## Installation

 You will need to have Roc Toolkit library and headers installed system-wide.
-Refer to official build [instructions](https://roc-streaming.org/toolkit/docs/building.html) on how to install libroc.
-There is no official distribution for any OS as of now, you will need to install from source.
+Refer to official build [instructions](https://roc-streaming.org/toolkit/docs/building.html) on how to install libroc from source.

 After installing libroc, you can install bindings using regular `go get`: